ststefa/terrasplunk/envs/prod/README.md

 The **prod** line of the splunk production environment (searchhead and indexer clusters, maybe more).

-Essentially all splunk parts that provide the service.
+contains...
+- Searchhead cluster Prod
+- Searchhead cluster ITSI
+- Searchhead cluster ES
+- Indexer Prod
+- Heavy Forwarder Prod

+used for...